Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

+To further demonstrate the first-order phase transition here, with the above background, we now move back to the QMC data in Figs.~\ref{fig:fig3} and \ref{fig:fig6}.
 It is important to notice that at the cubic fixed point, the coupling constant $\nu_4$ is a small positive number.
-This leaves space for another weakly first-order phase transition when $\nu_4$ changes sign.
-This is precisely the transition between the corner- and face-cubic phases that we observed at $V/t\approx0.05$ in the vison order parameter histograms in Fig.~\ref{fig:fig3}.
+This leaves room for another weakly first-order phase transition when $\nu_4$ changes sign.
+This is precisely the transition between the corner- and face-cubic phases that we observed at $V/t\approx0.05$ in the vison order-parameter histograms in Fig.~\ref{fig:fig3}.

-To quantitatively describe the phase transition between the LN and VP phases, we consider the anisotropy parameters $\nu_{4}$, $\nu_{6}$, and $\nu_6' $ in Eq.~\eqref{eq:eq3}.
-In the Monte Carlo simulations, they can be expressed as~\cite{Wang2017} (see derivations in SM~\cite{suppl})
+To quantitatively describe the phase transition between the LN and VP phases, we consider the anisotropy parameter $\nu_{4}$ in Eq.\eqref{eq:eq3}.
+In the Monte Carlo simulations, it can be expressed as~\cite{Wang2017} (see derivations in Supplementary Note 5)